My recipe for these Gluten Free Belgium Buns was an absolute must. Can you remember your first ever Belgium Buns? Can you remember your last?

 Yes, you do need to prove the dough in my gluten free Belgium Buns recipe.
 I’ve tried a no-prove method and the results are disappointing and likely to crack teeth.

-TOP TIP: I use crumpet rings to support the buns as these look the most authentic once baked.
-If you don’t have crumpet rings you could use a large muffin tin but it’s not quite the same shape,
+TOP TIP: Use crumpet rings to support the buns as these look the most authentic once baked.
+If you don’t have crumpet rings you could use a large muffin tin like I did in my most recent photo shoot but it’s not quite the same shape.

 Why are they called Belgium Buns?